 - Urban Catholic Schools

 We bring attention and analysis to important movements, discussions, and cities, highlighting what’s working and discussing opportunities for continued improvement.

 What K-12 Education Philanthropists Say about the Roundtable

 “This [meeting] was one of the most incredible programs I have been to in 40 years of going to meetings about education.
 It was factual, informative, provocative.
 I wish 500 people could have been here.
 I wish 5,000 people could have been here.
 I have learned so much today.
 And I feel much better.
 For the first time in a long time I have hope.”—Peter Lynch, co founder, Lynch Foundation

 “The Roundtable’s K -12 education work demonstrates that we can create great schools for all kids, especially the most disadvantaged.
 Its meetings and education programs provide me with an opportunity to see great schools in many different communities and spend time with other foundation leaders talking about how we get the results we want from the investments we make.”

 —Bruno V. Manno, senior associate, Walton Family Foundation

 For more information on The Philanthropy Roundtable and our K-12 Education programs, please call (202) 822-8333 or e-mail email@example.com.
-Dan Fishman is director of our K-12 education programs.
-You may reach him at firstname.lastname@example.org.
+Katherine Haley is director of our K-12 education programs.
+You may reach her at firstname.lastname@example.org.